Display (zoology): Arachnids

 Many arachnids show ritualized displays.
 For example, the arachnid family Salticidae consists of jumping spiders with keen vision which results in very clear display behaviours for courting in particular.
 Salticids are very similar in appearance to ants that live in the same area and therefore use their appearance to avoid predators.
 Since this similarity in appearance is so obvious, salticid spiders can use display behaviours to communicate both with members of their own species and also with members of the ants that they mimic.

 Vertebrates

 Birds

-Birds also very commonly use display behaviours for courtship and communication.
+Birds commonly use displays for courtship and communication.
 Manakin birds (in the family Pipridae) in the Amazon undergo large demonstrations of display behaviour in order to court females in the population.
 Since males provide no other immediate benefit to females, they must undergo ritualized behaviours in order to show their fitness to possible mates; the female then uses the information she gathers from this interaction to make a decision on who she will mate with.
 This display behaviour consists of various flight patterns, wing and colour displays, and particular vocalizations.
-As a result of this performance, the males will be chosen by the female and reproduction will commence.